 The Looking for Archie walking tour has contributed to the wider audience development for the Cary Comes Home Festival.
 The challenge is how to continue to develop both the festival and the tour to reach a wider and more diverse audience.
 We are currently exploring how to enhance the tour, collaborating with Show of Strength Theatre company – who operate several Bristol-based “theatre walks” – to explore incorporating elements of itinerant physical theatre, such as circus performance, to pay homage to Grant’s acrobatic past.

 There is also potential to develop a Looking for Archie app.
 A basic prototype has already been produced, but completion of the full app is currently on hold, partly because it was interrupted by the pandemic but also because, having experienced the short shelf-life of my previous iOS apps, I am reluctant to continue with a native mobile app (one that uses the device’s mobile operating system).
 Both Curzon Memories and Lost Cinemas are now no longer available on the App Store, having become defunct due to Apple’s ever-evolving Application Programming Interface (API) and the high cost of updating and maintaining them.

 Instead, I intend to develop a web-based virtual tour using the ArcGIS StoryMap platform which will be accessible from any Internet browser.
 This will not only enable the tour to expand to include further Bristol locations not accessible within the spatial-temporal confines of one walking tour, but also to incorporate other international locations pertinent to Grant’s life and work, such as New York.
 The advantage of a web-based online tour is wider-audience reach and longevity.
-However, at present the StoryMap platform does not have context-aware functionality which means it would not be truly “locative”.
+However, at present the StoryMap platform does not have context-aware functionality which means it would not be truly “locative.”

 Future directions for this research could explore how screen cultures impact on tourists’ understandings of and engagements with place and the ways in which emerging technologies affect our relation to landscapes.
 How might the next evolution of the Internet drive cinematic tourism using XR (eXtended Reality) to enhance our view of the physical environment?
 However, whilst we have become so reliant on the Internet as a way to relate to the world, even more so post-pandemic, it is nevertheless important not to lose touch with the physical and tactile world around us.
 Experiencing the tour remotely using the “armchair mode” or immersed through the lens of XR may detract from the affective, embodied and emplaced interaction with the physical landscape and the act of pilgrimage which makes the original walking tour so compelling.